 Getting a car shipping quote is the first step in your transport journey, but what exactly goes into that number?
 It’s not arbitrary.
 Several key factors combine to create your final price.
 Understanding these elements helps you see where your money is going and find opportunities to save.
 From your car’s size to the time of year, each detail plays a part in calculating a fair and accurate quote for your specific needs.
 Let’s break down the most important factors so you can plan your shipment with confidence.

-How Your Route and Destination Affect the Price
+The Impact of Your Route and Destination

 Where your car is coming from and where it’s going are two of the biggest pieces of the pricing puzzle.
 Shipping between major cities along popular trucking routes, like New York City to Los Angeles, is often more affordable than shipping to or from a remote, rural town.
 That’s because carriers can fill their trucks more easily and stick to major highways, which saves time and fuel.
 If your pickup or delivery location is far from main roads, the driver may need to travel extra miles, which can add to the cost.
 Our shipping process is designed to find the most efficient route for your vehicle, no matter the destination.

-Does Your Vehicle’s Size and Type Matter?
+How Your Vehicle’s Size and Type Matter

 Not all vehicles are created equal, at least when it comes to shipping costs.
 The size and weight of your car, truck, or SUV directly influence the price.
 A standard sedan takes up less space and weighs less than a large pickup truck or a full-size SUV.
 Since carriers have limited space and weight capacity on their trailers, larger vehicles cost more to transport.
 For example, shipping an SUV can cost about $75-$100 more than a standard car, while a heavy-duty truck might add a few hundred dollars to the quote.
 Any modifications, like oversized tires or a lift kit, can also affect the price.